haosunadfadfa/Interpolate-MC/README.md

 # Interpolate-MC
 This is the code for the paper "Propagation Map Reconstruction via Interpolation Assisted Matrix Completion"

+The three main files correspond to the proposed method and baselines of fig 7.
-The functions are in sub files.
-The
+The data needed to run the codes is in 'data_resp.zip'.
+The functions are in 'sub' folder.